 If you’re dealing with a bunch of different dietary needs, serve something like tacos that allow people to DIY their meal to their preferences.
 Set out bowls of shredded beef, veggies, queso fresco, and salsa, and let guests assemble their own tacos.

 You’re already rearranging your home, so why not go all the way and create a gorgeous tablescape as well?
 For my dinner parties, I make one long rectangular table by placing a square folding table next to my regular dining table.
 The height is slightly off, but no one ever mentions it.
 Why?
 Because I’ve covered the tables with one long tablecloth and set the table beautifully with flowers, candles, cloth napkins, and place cards.

-You can also make the dinner party a themed event to help inform your decorations and arrangments.
+You can also make the dinner party a themed event to help inform your decorations and arrangements.
 The first big dinner I threw was Moroccan-themed.
 I didn’t have a table that fit 14, so I made an area of the floor the table and had everyone sit on pillows.

 Anticipate the Cleanup

 Lots of dinner guests mean lots of dirty dishes.
 If you can, clean as you go.
 Load the dishwasher with the first course’s dishes and turn it on while you eat the second course.
 Don’t have a dishwasher?
 Consider using nice paper plates that match the style of your party or ask a friend to come the next day and help you tackle the dishes.
 Entice them with leftovers and champagne!

 Everything about a party, from the planning to the toasts, should be fun.
 Even when you're working hard to prepare, take time to enjoy every step!
-Your time and effort will lead to smiling faces, flowing conversation, and lifelong memories.
+Your time and effort will lead to flowing conversation and lifelong memories.